 There are no hard and fast rules, but try not to have too many preconceived ideas.
 We recommend exploring the options so you know your decision is the right one.

-- Do check out different settings - playgroups, nurseries, pre-schools, parents and tots - even if you are intent on keeping your child at home with you, that way you know you are making an informed decision.
+- Do check out different settings - playgroups, nurseries, pre-schools, parents and tots: even if you are intent on keeping your child at home with you, that way you know you are making an informed decision.

-Choosing a day nursery/pre-school/early years setting for your child
+Choosing a nursery school for your child

 Where to start

 - Think about your ideal location - close to home, family or work?
-If there is a good nursery on your doorstep - great, if not weigh-up the benefits of travelling further afield for a great setting, versus the extra effort this will require.
+If there is a good nursery on your doorstep, great; if not, weigh up the benefits of travelling further afield for a great setting, versus the extra effort this will require.

 - If possible, speak with current parents (better still arrive at a time when other parents are around so that you can strike up a casual conversation).
-Do their ideas and thoughts about the nursery provision match your aspirations?
+Do their ideas and thoughts about the nursery match your aspirations?

-Nurseries come in all shapes and sizes including: tiny village nurseries, larger commercial enterprises, stand alone nurseries and those attached to schools.
+Nurseries come in all shapes and sizes including tiny village nurseries, larger commercial enterprises, stand alone nurseries and those attached to schools.

 'Nursery tucked round the back of PGS is a magical place, brilliantly led by Lois Johnson.
 Assertively play-based with a hint of Montessori.
 Hugely well thought out, based around ‘imagination rooms’ that focus on numbers, books, building, craft, plus outside play'.